brianarciga1/Advanced-Coding-Course/Lab_2:_Collaborative_Calculator.md

 ## **4. Submitting Your Work**

 1. Make sure your final version is pushed to the main branch of the repository.
+2. Do not push your executable
-2. Call your instructor to check that the repository contains:
+3. Call me to check that the repository contains:
    - **Working calculator functions** for all operations.
    - **Correctly merged code** from all partners.
-3. Your instructor will verify your repository on GitHub.
+4. I will ask you to demo your code in the terminal

 ---